Take a quick QUIZ before going through the lesson to check yourselves

 The never leak the company’s personal information.

-4. There can be used with an expression of quantity followed by to + infinitive.
+4. ‘There’ can be used with an expression of quantity followed by infinitive.

-- There was lots to learn.
+- There was a lot to learn.
 But you wasted all the time in your chit-chat.

 - There were many beautiful ripe fruits to be plucked..